Calle 22 Bogotá, Colombia, 2015

-Since the camera captures the street in one continuous tracking shot, there is no possibility for selection.
-Von Bismarck refers to Western photography in poorer countries, which lures to trigger a certain emotion or reaction of the viewer by selecting their motifs.
+Documenting the city’s socio-political background through the isolated perception of solely one road, von Bismarck questions the outside gaze on the social strata of a foreign country.
+The spontaneous and unbiased quality of the used film technique as continuous shot, stands in stark contrast to Western photography in poorer countries, which ofttimes lures to trigger a certain emotion or reaction of the viewer through selected image frames and motifs.
 The spotlight produces an aggressive interference in the private life of the local people as it is often the case with Western reports of other cultures.
-Through the fast drive of the pickup and the conical light of the spotlight, individual scenes are focused and the people of Bogota portrayed as if by accident, because until they have realized the moment of the shot, the camera is already ahead.
+Despite the high speed at which the street was filmed, the conical light beam allows individual scenes to appear focused while simultaneously portraying the people of Bogotá as if by accident.